“Enhancing character in every aspect of life.”

 An inherent part of our martial arts training is promotion through a series of colored belt ranks.
 However, promotion is not the focus of training.
 A test will typically precede promotion and may consist of any combination of martial arts skills, physical fitness and/or other tasks of character.
 At AKO, belt promotion is based on a the instructor’s subjective evaluation of each student’s skill, leadership and character.
 Unless transferring from another Lim Hawaii Kenpo school, all students begin training at the white belt level, regardless of prior training or experience.
 Due consideration in promotion will be given for students that demonstrate full understanding of basics and adaptation to AKO skill sets and standards.

-Head Instructor Douglas Pietersma is a third-degree Black Belt in Hawaiian Kenpo and is authorized to instruct through Lim’s Hawaii Kenpo, LLC. under the direction of his instructor, Professor Coree McCabe and with the approval of Papa George Lim and Hanshi Patrice Lim.
-Head Instructor Douglas’ complete resume.
+Chief Instructor Douglas Pietersma is a fourth-degree Black Belt in Hawaiian Kenpo and is authorized to instruct through Lim’s Hawaii Kenpo, LLC. under the direction of his instructor, Professor Coree McCabe and with the approval of Senior Grandmaster “Papa” George Lim and Grandmaster “Tutu” Patrice Lim.
+Chief Instructor Douglas’ complete resume.